OliverClements/esxi-elcapitan-isoscript/README.md

 For the various folks on various forums that made the bits and pieces of this script.
 Here specifically: http://www.insanelymac.com/forum/topic/308533-how-to-create-a-bootable-el-capitan-iso-fo-vmware/

-p.s. - script needs to be run under sudo.
+# VM Installation Issues

-p.p.s. - if this installer stalls on the VM when first loading (around 75%), you may need to add the following parameters to the VM:
+If this installer stalls on the VM when first loading (around 75%), you may need to add the following parameters to the VM:

 `VM options -> Advanced -> Configuration parameters`